SonarSource/sonar-loc-count/README.md

 <gitlab_com.sh> <token> <groupName//MyProjectName>
 gitlab_com.sh 1234567890abcdefgh myGitLabGroupName/MyProjectName
 ```
+If you have more than 100 repos , you need to change Value of parameter page=Number_of_page on line 58 or 61

+       1 Page = 100 repos max
+       Example for 150 repos :  GetAPI="/projects/$groupname1?per_page=100&page=2"

 ### Local Filesystem:
 Counts lines of code from a local directory or file.
 This script only produces the LoC by language (.lang)